Explore Chicago’s amazing architecture from the unique perspective of the elevated trains and station…

 Despite these setbacks, the CTA introduced some new services.
 In 1984, L service to O’Hare Airport began.
 Then in 1993, the CTA started rail service to Midway Airport.
 Also in 1993, the CTA renamed the rail lines to the colors we know today.
 This made the system easier to navigate for visitors.
 At the turn of the 21st century, the CTA introduced modern fare cards.

 The future of the L

 Since 2005, the L has consistently served more and more people each year, including several all-time ridership records.
 The CTA has invested in new stations and projects to improve L service.
 The Pink Line opened between the Loop and suburban Cicero in 2006.
 In 2012 and 2015, the CTA opened two new stations on the Green Line to serve the West Loop neighborhood and the McCormick Place convention center, respectively.
-In summer 2017, a new Loop station will open at Washington and Wabash.
+In fall 2017, a new Loop station opened at Washington and Wabash.

 In the coming years, the CTA plans to continue revitalizing stations and tracks.
 They also plan to extend the Red Line further south.
 These projects and the CTA’s overall operations depend on many factors, such as government subsidies and population changes.
 With luck, funding will continue to be available for system improvements and we’ll see more trains running each day.
 As any Chicagoan can tell you, the sound of an L train passing overhead (deafening as it may be) is a symbol of home and of a city that works.